team-nameless/starlight/README.md

 # How do I self-host this?

 It's a bit complicated.
 You have been warned.

-> I assume you know how to use `cd` and possesses a minimal legibility.

 - Clone the entire project.
 - Install packages.